LordVGames/CleanestHud/Thunderstore/Package Files/README.md

 The repeatable events happen when the camera/HUD's target changes, so any changes that depend on a specific survivor should go in either. `OnSurvivorSpecificHudEditsFinished` will always happen after a camera target change, and `OnHudColorUpdate` will try to run on every camera change, but the event will only be raised after successfully changing the HUD's color.
 - Many config options have an event for when they're toggled on/off.

-You can look at the existing files for mod survivor HUD support for examples on how to use these.
+You can look at the existing code for this mod's survivor HUD support for examples on how to use these.

 ## <sub><sup>yes, i did get permission to continue the mod</sup></sub>